kubesphere/helm-charts/src/main/gitlab/doc/charts/globals.md

 ## Configure Redis settings

 The GitLab global Redis settings are located under the `global.redis` key.
-For more details on these settings, see the documentation within the [unicorn chart](gitlab/unicorn/index.md#redis).
+For more details on these settings, see the documentation within the [Unicorn chart](gitlab/unicorn/index.md#redis).

 ```YAML
 global: